xsyetopz/versionlens-redux/README.md

 - Version lens writes a log to an output channel in vscode.

-  If your experiencing issues please set your `versionlens.logging.level` to `debug` (vscode needs to be restarted)
+  If you're experiencing issues then set your log level to `debug`.

-  Then open the channel like:
+  You can change the log level by either
+  - `ctrl+p` then type `Developer: Set Log Level`; or
+  - via the `VersionLens` output log window

+  > **NOTE**
+  >
+  > You may need to restart vscode if your issue is a start up problem.

+  You can find the `VersionLens` output channel as seen in this picture:

   ![image](https://gitlab.com/versionlens/vscode-versionlens/-/raw/master/images/faq/ext-log.png)

 - In the worst case no logs are output.
 There maybe an error in the developer tools of vscode.
-You can open the dev tools from the `help menu` in vscode (Ctrl+Shift+I)
+You can open the dev tools from the `help menu` in vscode

 ## License